-Your employer must give you a written statement of your terms and conditions within 8 weeks of you starting work.
+If your contract is for a month or longer, you are entitled to be given a written statement of your terms and conditions within 2 months of starting work.
 Even without a written contract you still have certain legal rights.
 A contract can add to these rights but never take them away.